Jip-Hop/switch/README.md

 **For coders**

 Inside source_code folder there is a Build_dmg_package(.app) application.
 When double clicked it will copy and overwrite all .txt files over in source_code folder into the cr2hdr(.app) located one level up in source tree.
+After copying the script will continue to build a package dmg which will be placed one level up.(Thanks to dmilligan for dmg script).

 **MAIN**